AmanTripathi114/AmanTripathi114/README.md

 Hello Sir/Madam NAMASTE 🙏

-"Detail Oriented Data Analyst, Proficient in transforming raw data into actionable insights.
+Detail Oriented Data Analyst, Proficient in transforming raw data into actionable insights.

 I have used SQL for efficient data querying, Excel for advanced data manipulation, and Power BI for creating dynamic, interactive visualizations in my Projects.